 - The U.S. Department of Health and Human Services LTC website

-Forty-five states offer Partnership Long-Term Care Insurance policies with dollar-for-dollar asset protection.
-You are able to shelter part of your estate no matter how long your long-term care event may be.
-With this special type of policy a small plan can still provide substantial asset protection.
+Most states offer Partnership Long-Term Care Insurance policies with dollar-for-dollar asset protection.
+You can shelter part of your estate no matter how long your long-term care event may be.
+With this unique type of policy, a small plan can still provide substantial asset protection.
 See if your state offers partnership policies by clicking here.

-The topic of long-term care is not something most of us want to think about, but that is probably why they named a month for awareness.
-This way, we can become more aware of something that we are already aware of in our gut.
+Long-term health care is not a topic most of us want to think about, but that is probably why they named a month for awareness.
+This way, we can become more aware of something we are already aware of in our gut.

-"Most of us that are at least 40 years-old have noticed changes in our health and bodies.
-It is normal even if we work hard to eat right and exercise.
+"Most of us that are at least 40 years old have noticed changes in our health and bodies.
+It is normal to decline even if we work hard to eat right and exercise.
 Nature takes its toll.
 Now imagine the changes we will see with our health, bodies, and mind in the decades ahead.
-These changes are the reasons we should think about long-term care.
+These changes are the reasons we should think about long-term health care.
 Planning is easy and affordable as long as we get away from our own denial," said Matt McCann, a leading expert on long-term care and the CEO of LTC NEWS, LLC, and publisher of this website.

 Long-Term Care Awareness Month.
 Now you are aware.